6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 If these don't work after a couple of tries, stop.
 Entering the wrong code too many times will lead to a security lockout.
 It's time to move to a more effective solution.

 Fix 2.
-Force restart your iPhone
+Force Restart Your iPhone

-For iPhone 6 or earlier: Press and hold the Home and Side buttons.
+• For iPhone 6 or earlier: Press and hold the Home and Side buttons.
 Release both buttons when Apple logo shows.

 force restart your iphone